proenterprise/yeenvoice/docs/settings.rst

 Email Signature
 ^^^^^^^^^^^^^^^

-Create your unique company signature, which will appear on every email that is sent on your behalf from the Invoice Ninja system.
+Create your unique company signature, which will appear on every email that is sent on your behalf from the Yeenvoice system.
 First, enter free text in the text box.
 This may include your company name, address, phone number, website, email address or anything else you can think of.
 After you've entered the text, use the formatting toolbar to create the look you want.
 You can select the font, font size, font design (bold, italic, underline, strikethrough), font color, fill, numbering, bullets and alignment.
 You can also insert hyperlinks, which means you can create clickable links to your website or email address within your email signature.

 When you've completed your Company Details, click the green Save button at the bottom of the page.
 You can edit these details at any time by returning to the page, changing the details and clicking Save again.

 User Details
 """"""""""""

-As the business owner, you are the primary user of your Invoice Ninja account, so you'll need to define your user details.
+As the business owner, you are the primary user of your Yeenvoice account, so you'll need to define your user details.
 (Alternatively, if you are setting up the account on behalf of someone else, you'll need to have their details handy.)

 Enter your first name, last name, email address and phone number in the fields provided.

 One Click Log In
 ^^^^^^^^^^^^^^^^

-If you want to login to your Invoice Ninja account without a password, you can do so via your other online accounts.
-By linking your Google, Facebook, GitHub or LinkedIn account to your Invoice Ninja account, you enable one-click login that truly makes life simpler.
+If you want to login to your Yeenvoice account without a password, you can do so via your other online accounts.
+By linking your Google, Facebook, GitHub or LinkedIn account to your Yeenvoice account, you enable one-click login that truly makes life simpler.

 To enable one click login, click the blue Enable button.
 A drop down menu will open, giving you the option to select an online account.
-Choose the account you want, and you'll be redirected to the third party website to link your Invoice Ninja account.
+Choose the account you want, and you'll be redirected to the third party website to link your Yeenvoice account.
 Follow the prompts to complete the process.

 Referral URL
 ^^^^^^^^^^^^

 Want to join our referral program and save money?
-Get your friends to sign up and receive a whopping discount on your Invoice Ninja fees.
+Get your friends to sign up and receive a whopping discount on your Yeenvoice fees.
 To join the referral program, check the Enable box.
 To find out more about our referral program, go here.

 Change Password
 ^^^^^^^^^^^^^^^